Kyle Rittenhouse fires attorney who helped raise his bail

 John Pierce, a Los Angeles lawyer, had been at the forefront of Kyle Rittenhouse‘s defense, helping raise money from conservatives to post Rittenhouse’s $2 million bail in November.
 He also hired attorney Mark Richards to handle proceedings in Wisconsin.

-Rittenhouse, who is white and was 17 at the time, is accused of shooting three people in Kenosha in August as hundreds were protesting the police shooting of Jacob Blake, a Black man.
+Rittenhouse, who is White and was 17 at the time, is accused of shooting three people in Kenosha in August as hundreds were protesting the police shooting of Jacob Blake, a Black man.
 Rittenhouse, who had come to Kenosha from his home in nearby Antioch, Illinois, has argued they attacked him and he fired in self-defense.

 Pierce removed himself from Rittenhouse‘s criminal case in December after prosecutors alleged he has “significant financial difficulties” and shouldn’t be allowed to raise money for Rittenhouse.
-He remained Rittenhouse‘s attorney on civil matters
+He remained Rittenhouse‘s attorney on civil matters.

 Rittenhouse supporters tweeted on their FreeKyleUSA account on Thursday that Rittenhouse fired Pierce on Monday morning.
 Pierce confirmed as much, tweeting that he had fought with “every fiber” of his being for Rittenhouse.